Top 10 Biggest Reasons Why American Girl is in Decline

 Many of the dolls share the same face molds, with only a few different styles available.
 Such lack of diversity is apparent.
 Moreover, they maintain their 18-inch sizes with minimal exceptions, such as the mini dolls, which are 6 1/2 inches tall.
 Introducing more diversity would come at a cost, but it would undoubtedly be an improvement for American Girl.

-The American Girl Place stores were once some of the most original stores.
-They included cafes and hospitals in addition.
-However, due to things such as declining sales, budget cuts, and COVID-19 as well as the resulting inflation and lack of lease renewals - and mainly our focus on online shopping - numerous stores have been closing from time to time.
+The American Girl Place stores were once some of the most unique stores.
+They included cafes and hospitals.
+However, due to declining sales, budget cuts, COVID-19, inflation, and lease non-renewals, numerous stores have been closing from time to time.

 While some are being relocated, others are shutting down permanently.
 Without the stores, there won't be doll hospitals in case the dolls are broken.
-Additionally, there would be no more cafes for those who want to have American Girl-themed eat-outs.
-This is really bad news for American Girl, and it's a reminder we should focus more on physical shopping like we did more often back in the 2000s and earlier.
+Additionally, there would be no more cafes for those who want to have American Girl-themed meals.
+This is bad news for American Girl, and it's a reminder we should focus more on physical shopping like we did more often back in the 2000s and earlier.

 The American Girl Place originally opened in Chicago in 1998 and included a 150-seat theater.
 This was a piece of history in marketing, as American Girl stores became the definition of stores with revues, setting musical theater as a marketing trend.